-Top Free and Paid Online Dating Apps and Sites For Men, Women, Relationships Based On Gender, Age, Preferences: Hinge, Coffee Meets Bagel, Bumble and More.
+Top Free & Paid Mobile Dating Apps + Websites For Men, Women, Serious Relationships Based On Gender, Age, Preferences: Hinge, Coffee Meets Bagel, Bumble.

 In 2019, there are countless online dating sites and with that obscure, niche sites that claim to specialize in specific demographics and interests: Farmer’s Only, eHarmony (the first marriage focused dating app), Lumen (Dating Over 50), J-Date (Jewish Singles), Zoosk (not sure who uses this or why), The League (“professionals, with acceptance and matches based on LinkedIn and Facebook profiles”) and so on and so forth.
 For those that are new to online dating it can be daunting task to figure out which dating sites and apps to use.